Low Back Pain

 A great way to get moving which is also a good form of Low Impact Steady State (LISS) exercise and raises your heart rate.

-Walk With a Longer Stride
+Walking With a Longer Stride

 Push off the back foot later and harder than you usually would rather than pushing your front foot further forward on each stride.